Coming up with voicemail messages for a professional organization, like a law office, can be tricky.

-You want to retain some level of formality in the message, because professionalism is highly valued in your line of work.
-At the same time, you don't want to alienate callers with robotic messages that might make them think your organization is impersonal.
+You want to be formal and maintain professionalism, especially since it’s highly valued in your line of work.
+But at the same time, you don’t want to be too formal and alienate callers with robotic and impersonal messages.

-Here are some voicemail greeting scripts that work great for doctor, law, and dental offices.
+With that in mind, here are some voicemail greeting scripts that can work well for doctor’s, law, and dental offices.

 (Check out our 5 sample scripts for business voicemail greetings if you work in a different field).

 You've reached the voicemail of Bentley Pediatrics.
 If this is an emergency, please dial 911.
 Our office hours are from 9 am to 4 pm, Monday through Thursday.
-Sign up for an appointment on bentleypediatrics.com, or call our secretary during office hours.
-Doctor Aboud is currently on call at (567) - 435 - 6789.
-Please leave your name and number and we will get back to you as soon as possible.
+Sign up for an appointment at bentleypediatrics.com or call our receptionist during office hours.
+If you need to speak to a doctor now, call Doctor Aboud at (567) - 435 - 6789.
+Otherwise, leave your name and number and we will get back to you as soon as possible.
 Thank you.

 The tone of the message is professional but caring.
-The caller's well being is dealt with immediately - critical patients are told to dial 911 before any other information is revealed.
-The rest of the message gradually reveals the who, what, and when of the practice's daily operations, so callers can decide if they want to try again during office hours instead of leaving a voicemail.
+The caller's well-being is dealt with immediately - critical patients are told to dial 911 before any other information is revealed.
+The rest of the message gradually explains the who, what, and when of the practice's daily operations, so callers can decide if they want to try again during office hours instead of leaving a voicemail.

-Doctors who treat patients in a solo office should strive to strike a tone of dedication and compassion while still maintaining professional distance.
-Here's an example script of a doctor who just left his private practice for vacation:
+Doctors who treat patients in a solo office should try to strike a tone of dedication and compassion while still maintaining professional distance.
+Here's an example script of a doctor with a private practice who went on vacation:

 You've reached the voicemail of Doctor James Ricardo.
 If this is an emergency, please hang up and dial 911.
 I will be out of the country from March 12th through the 30th at a medical conference.
-Please call my colleague, Doctor Dana Bunting, at (434) - 546 - 7684 if you need an appointment or want to refill your medications.
-Leave your name and message after the beep and I will call you when I return.
+Please call my colleague, Doctor Dana Bunting, at (434) - 546 - 7684 if you need an appointment or want to refill your medication.
+Otherwise, leave your name and message after the beep and I will call you when I return.
 Thank you.

 Voicemail Scripts for Lawyers

-A law office voicemail greeting should convey basic logistical information about your firm, including office hours, and a general overview of the litigation your firm engages in.
-Keep in mind that this voicemail is primarily primed for the general public.
-The clients who are already working with one of your lawyers will likely call your team directly instead of using your main line.
+A law office phone system and voicemail greeting should convey basic logistical information about your firm, including office hours, and a general overview of the litigation your firm engages in.
+Keep in mind that this voicemail is primarily for the general public who might not have a good idea of who you are or what you do.
+The clients already working with one of your lawyers will likely call your team directly instead of using your main line.